Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Results

-In most of the winters, the LIP characteristics of these lakes derived using our approach are in agreement, see Fig.~\ref{fig:trends_Sils_type2}.
-However, there are some outliers too ($>\!$~10 days deviation).
+In most the winters, the LIP characteristics of these lakes derived using our approach are in agreement, see Fig.~\ref{fig:trends_Sils_type2}.
+However, there are some outliers too ($>10$ days deviation).
 A notable outlier is the break-up period in winter 2009-10.
 For Sils (Silvaplana), BUS and BUE were both estimated as 19 May (28 April).
 This drift primarily happened because of a huge data gap due to clouds and cloud mask errors.
-During the period from 28 April till 20 May, Silvaplana had $>\!$~30\% cloud-free MODIS acquisitions only on 28 April, 29 April, 8 May and 20 May, and the lake was detected as non-frozen on all these dates.
+During the period from 28 April till 20 May, Silvaplana had $>30$\% cloud-free MODIS acquisitions only on 28 April, 29 April, 8 May and 20 May, and the lake was detected as non-frozen on all these dates.
 However, Sils had MODIS acquisitions on 28 April, 29 April, 5 May and 19 May.
 On 5 May the lake was detected as 100\% frozen due to a false negative cloud mask, although break-up had started on the two earlier dates (75\%, respectively 60\% frozen) and the lake was ice-free on May 19.
 We also checked the Landsat-7 acquisitions on 20 April 2010 and 22 May 2010 and found that both lakes were fully covered by snow on the former date and fully non-frozen on the latter date.
-No cloud-free Landsat-7 data is available in between these two dates.
-For Sils, the actual BUS probably happened on 29 April ($>\!$~30\% non-frozen) and BUE soon after (likely on 30 April, since the BUE of Silvaplana was detected as 28 April and Sils was detected $<\!$~70\% non-frozen on 29 April).
+No cloud-free Landsat-7 data is available between these two dates.
+For Sils, the actual BUS probably happened on 29 April ($>30$\% non-frozen) and BUE soon after (likely on 30 April, since the BUE of Silvaplana was detected as 28 April and Sils was detected $<70$\% non-frozen on 29 April).
 However, both dates went undetected until 19 May, because of the clouds in combination with the maximum allowed duration of 2 weeks for the break-up.